han-saram/HRTF-HATS-KAIST/README.md

 # HRTF Database of HATS from KAIST
 Gyeong-Tae Lee, Sang-Min Choi, Byeong-Yun Ko, Yong-Hwa Park

-Center for Noise and Vibration Control
-Department of Mechanical Engineering
+Center for Noise and Vibration Control, Department of Mechanical Engineering

 Korea Advanced Institute of Science and Technology (KAIST)